simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

    - Go to **Settings** by clicking on the Start menu and selecting the gear icon.
    - Click on **Update & Security**.
    - In the left-hand navigation pane, click on **Windows Update**.
    - Ensure that the **"Automatic"** option is selected under **"Windows Update settings"**.
-If it is not selected, click on the **"Change active hours"** link to customize the active hours during which Windows should avoid installing updates.
+If it's not selected, click on the **"Change active hours"** link to customize the active hours during which Windows should avoid installing updates.

 2. **Manually Install Updates**: If you prefer to have more control over the update process, you can manually install updates on your Windows 10 system.
 Here's how:
    - Go to **Settings** > **Update & Security** > **Windows Update**.